For many of us, a steaming cup of coffee is the perfect way to kick-start the day as part of our morning routine.

 When to See Your Dentist

 If you’re experiencing persistent tooth sensitivity, it’s essential to see your dentist.
 They can determine the underlying cause and also recommend appropriate treatment.
-In some cases, sensitivity may be a sign of a more serious dental issue, such as tooth decay or gum disease.
+In some cases, sensitivity may be a sign of a more serious dental issue, such as tooth decay, gum disease, or recent dental procedures like a root canal.

 Why Tooth Sensitivity Varies During the Day

 As the day continues and saliva flow increases, teeth become less sensitive.
+Some people drink coffee throughout the day to maintain energy, which can affect sensitivity levels depending on when and how often they consume it.
 This explains why that first cup of coffee in the morning often causes the most discomfort.
-To minimize sensitivity, waiting an hour after waking before drinking coffee can help, as can using sensitivity toothpaste before bed to strengthen enamel overnight.
+To minimize sensitivity, waiting an hour after waking before drinking coffee can help.
+Additionally, using sensitive toothpaste before bed can help strengthen enamel overnight.

 Lower-Acid Coffee Alternatives for Sensitive Teeth